Skip to main content

 aislop vs Greptile.

-Greptile builds a graph of your codebase and uses a language model to review pull requests and answer natural-language questions about the repo. aislop is a deterministic static gate that hooks into your coding agent on every keystroke and returns the same score for the same code every time.
-The core difference: Greptile reasons over the repo with an LLM, so answers can vary run to run; aislop is reproducible by construction and runs with no LLM at runtime.
+Greptile is an LLM that reasons over a codebase graph to review pull requests and answer natural-language questions about the repo. aislop is a deterministic static gate for defined AI-code patterns; it can run locally, in CI, or in an agent workflow, and returns the same score for the same code every time.
+The core difference: Greptile reasons across the graph in natural language; aislop enforces repeatable checks with no model at runtime.

 Side by side.

 Both tools improve code review.
-They take different approaches and make different tradeoffs.
+They sit at different points in the workflow and make different tradeoffs.
 The marks below are an honest read of each tool's primary, first-party workflow.

 Deterministic, reproducible output